10 Best Things To Do In Balikpapan: Explore Nature, Adventure, Culture, And Local Delights

 Photo: consigliere ivan / Wikimedia Commons

 Kemala Beach, often referred to as Balikpapan’s own little paradise, is a perfect spot to unwind by the sea.
 The soft golden sand, gentle waves, and swaying coconut trees make it a picturesque escape from city life.
 You can enjoy a refreshing swim, take a leisurely stroll along the shore, or simply relax under the shade of a beach umbrella.
-Beachfront cafés and food stalls serve delicious seafood and local snacks, allowing you to enjoy a meal with an ocean view.
+Beachfront cafés and food stalls serve delicious seafood and local snacks, making it one of the best places to visit in Indonesia.

 3. Visit The Monpera Monument